BlankOn/irgsh-go/README.md

 ## CLI

-`irgsh-cli` need to be initialized first to define the `irgsh-chief` instance address and your GPG key as package mantainer,
+`irgsh-cli` need to be configured first to define the `irgsh-chief` instance address and your GPG key as package mantainer,

 ```
-irgsh-cli init --chief http://irgsh.blankonlinux.or.id:8080 --key B113D905C417D9C31DAD9F0E509A356412B6E77F
+irgsh-cli config --chief http://irgsh.blankonlinux.or.id:8080 --key B113D905C417D9C31DAD9F0E509A356412B6E77F
 ```

 Then you can submit a package,